UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 * Version 0.0.2 (4/18/24 at 1:30am): Added partner from lab specification
 * Version 0.0.3 (4/18/24 at 10:39am): Added clarification about tampering with files
 * Version 0.0.4 (4/22/24 at 12:53pm): Added clarification on test expectations
+* Version 0.1.0 (4/22/24 at 2:45pm): Added Progress Updates section to explain the `progress.md` file